jeandrek/do-it/README.md

 * Unstable and buggy
 * Language not standardized
 * Imperative programs can get bugs that declarative programs are immune to
+* Works on GNU/Linux, fails on macOS.
+Untested on *BSD or Solaris.

 ## Features
 * Lexically scoped local variables (allocated on the stack) and assignment